ppwyau/Project1-accident/README.md

 Analysis showed that more casualties happened on single carriageway road.
 So, our statement is true.
 •	Slight severity accidents happen more – Result “True” Analysis showed that more “slight severity accidents” happened more.
 So, our statement is true.

+•	Accidents by month over period of 2021 and 2022
+Year 2021: Overall, we see accidents mostly happen during month of November and lowest in February.

+Year 2021: Overall, we see accidents mostly happen during month of November and lowest in December.